 Agile methodologies focus on creating a collaborative work culture where the main target is to develop first-rate products that meet specific customer needs.

-Although this approach was first introduced in the software development industry, nowadays it can be used by virtually any kind of business.
+Although this approach was first introduced in the software development industry, nowadays it can help virtually any kind of business.
 This is to encourage organizational development and build stronger, more collaborative talent networks.

-Agile breaks projects into smaller, iterative periods in which a series of well-defined tasks are completed.
+Agile breaks projects into smaller, iterative periods in which a series of well-defined tasks.
 This method, in contrast to other traditional models, is based primarily on teamwork and doesn’t prioritize time.

 How Can Businesses Adapt These Methodologies?